 • working in partnership with children, young people, their parents, carers and

 other agencies are essential in promoting young people’s welfare.

 Bovington Academy expects all staff and volunteers to share this commitment.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding Policy which can be viewed in the policies section on our website.

 Sometimes we may need to share information and work in partnership with other agencies, when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe or are advised that such a move would be contrary to the child’s welfare.

 Our Designated Safeguarding Lead is Sara White (Principal).
-Our Deputy Designated Safeguarding Leads are Sharon Reddyhoff (Vice-Principal) [Sharon Reddyhoff is the Designated Teacher for Looked After Children], Lowry Stone (Inclusion Team), and Helen Wiles (LSA and Adult-in-Charge of Breakfast Club and After School provision).
+Our Deputy Designated Safeguarding Leads are Sharon Reddyhoff (Vice-Principal) [Sharon Reddyhoff is the Designated Teacher for Looked After Children], Lowry Stone (Inclusion Team), Liesel Muraro (Key Stage 2 Phase Leader) and Chris Gibson (Early Years & Key Stage 1 Phase Leader).
 The Trust Safeguarding Lead is Mandy Lancy.